-Serologic testing for the rubella virus is used to determine the patient's immune status after vaccination or before exposure to the virus.
+Serologic testing for the Rubella virus is used to determine the patient's immune status after vaccination or before exposure to the virus.
 It is usually part of the standard prenatal checkup.
-If a woman has IgG antibodies against the rubella virus, even with a low titre, she does not need to worry about infection during pregnancy.
-If she has no antibodies and is not pregnant, she can get the rubella vaccine.
+If a woman has IgG antibodies against the Rubella virus, even at a low titer, she does not need to worry about infection during pregnancy.
+If she has no antibodies and is not pregnant, she can get the Rubella vaccine.

 Rubella virus is the causative agent of rubella disease.
 This disease is normally a harmless childhood disease, but it can cause very serious embryopathies if an infection occurs during the first trimester of pregnancy.

-The rubella virus is a virus with a duplicate and single-stranded RNA (ssRNA) gene and belongs to the Togaviridae family.
-The rubella virus has a worldwide distribution and humans are its only natural host.
+The Rubella virus is a virus with envelope and single-stranded RNA (ssRNA) and belongs to the Togaviridae family.
+The Rubella virus has a worldwide distribution and humans are its only natural host.
 The virus is transmitted by direct contact.
 The rate of infection in children up to the age of 10 is 50%.
 In countries with temperate climates, small outbreaks and individual infections can occur.

 In pregnant women infected with the virus, during the course of the virus it reaches the developing fetus through the placenta, where it can cause serious abnormalities or even fetal death, especially if the infection occurs during the first three months of pregnancy.
-The most common congenital abnormalities are deafness, ocular cataracts, heart abnormalities, microcephaly and biliary spine.
-In the endometrial death of the fetus due to infection with the rubella virus, the immediate cause of death is usually myocardial injury.
+The most common congenital abnormalities are deafness, ocular cataracts, heart abnormalities, microcephaly, and spina bifida.
+In the intrauterine fetal death due to infection with the Rubella virus, the immediate cause of death is usually a myocardial injury.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.